Boundary null-controllability of 1d linearized compressible Navier-Stokes system by one control force: Further remarks and conclusion

-In the present work, we prove the boundary null-controllability of our linearized 1D compressible Navier-Stokes system with a control acting only on density through a Dirichlet condition.
-The space for the initial conditions we can consider is $\dot H^s_{per}(0,1)\times L^2(0,1)$ for any $s>\frac{1}{2}$ which is a larger space (less regularity assumption) in the context of controllability of linearized compressible Navier-Stokes type systems.
-As per our understanding, the concrete spectral analysis and the method of moments give the benefit to deal with this larger space.
-The sharp (as far we understand) upper bounds of the eigenfunctions and lower bounds of the observation terms play the lead role to obtain such a null-controllability result.
+In the present work, we have proved the boundary null-controllability of our linearized 1D compressible Navier-Stokes system with a control acting only on density through a Dirichlet condition.
+The space for the initial conditions we can consider is $H^s_{per}(0,1)\times L^2(0,1)$ for any $s>1/2$ which is a larger space (less regularity assumption) in the context of controllability of linearized compressible Navier-Stokes type systems.
+The spectral analysis and the method of moments give the benefit to deal with this larger space.
+In fact, the sharp upper bounds of the eigenfunctions and lower bounds of the observation terms play the lead role to obtain such a null-controllability result.